Building-in-house/coba-synthesis-engine/README.md

 * **Task 12: Report Generation (JSON & Basic Reports):** Implement JSON report generation and basic report formats.
 * **Task 13: Language Support Expansion:** Add support for more languages (JavaScript, Java, Go, etc.).
 * **...
 (Further phases for advanced features, performance optimization, etc.)**

-**Starting Point Recommendation:**

-Yes, starting with **option :one: A basic prototype that parses a sample C++/Python project and extracts function calls** is the most practical and focused first step.
-This allows you to validate the core parsing and analysis logic before adding complexity with data storage, visualization, and other features.
-Focus on getting a working prototype for function call extraction first, and then incrementally build upon it.

-Let me know if you'd like to dive deeper into any specific aspect of the architecture or start planning out the implementation of Phase 1!